-Earlier this year when my parents came to visit we made our way to Hamilton, Ontario to enjoy a tour of Dundurn Castle among other things such as the Royal Botanical Gardens.
+Earlier this year when my parents came to visit we went to Hamilton, Ontario to enjoy a tour of Dundurn Castle among other things such as the Royal Botanical Gardens.

-Dundurn Castle is considered a National Historic Site in Canada which gets thousands of visitors each year.
+Dundurn Castle is considered a National Historic Site in Canada, which gets thousands of visitors yearly.

-I thought it would be a great place to tour along with the Hamilton Military Museum which is on the grounds.
+I thought it would be a great place to tour along with the Hamilton Military Museum on the grounds.

-When you first walk through the doors of the Dundurn Castle you enter at the side where the workers would come and go.
+When you first walk through the doors of Dundurn Castle, you enter at the side where the workers would come and go.

-You just get this feeling that the house is haunted or you start to envision what had happened when the castle was up and running.
+You just feel that the house is haunted or you start to envision what happened when the castle was up and running.

-If you live in the Hamilton area you may notice many couples choose to hold their wedding on the grounds of Dundurn Castle as well having their photographs taken on the grounds.
+If you live in the Hamilton area, you may notice many couples choose to hold their wedding on the grounds of Dundurn Castle and have their photographs taken on the grounds.

 The Dundurn Castle Tour

-If you’ve never had the opportunity to tour this 72 room mansion now owned by the City of Hamilton.
+If you’ve never been able to tour this 72-room mansion now owned by the City of Hamilton.

 McNab purchased the home from Richard Beasley and built Dundurn Castle around the brick home he purchased.

-You can see exactly what was done if you take a visit to the castle.
+You can see exactly what was done if you visit the castle.

-Dundurn Castle was considered the place to be for entertainment in its heyday and has served such high-ranking guests as Sir John A. Macdonald and King Edward VII.
+Dundurn Castle was considered the place for entertainment in its heyday and has served such high-ranking guests as Sir John A. Macdonald and King Edward VII.

-After 1 hour of hearing some in-depth history of the Dundurn Castle, one pit stop was in the kitchen on the lower level of the mansion.
+After 1 hour of hearing some in-depth history of the Dundurn Castle, one pit stop was in the kitchen on the mansion’s lower level.

 It will blow your mind away when you see how things were done but apparently, McNab treated his workers well.